 There are no Primor unsecured credit card offers available right now.
-Primor’s only 2 credit cards require a security deposit.
-The minimum deposit for the Primor Visa Classic Secured card and the Primor Visa Gold Secured card is $200.
-The amount you deposit determines your credit limit, and you can deposit up to $5,000.
+Primor’s credit cards are not available right now, but they used to require a security deposit.
+The minimum deposit for the Primor Visa Classic Secured card and the Primor Visa Gold Secured card was $200.
+The amount you deposit determined your credit limit, and you could deposit up to $5,000.

-Primor’s secured cards have no minimum credit score requirements or one-time fees.
-The Primor Visa Classic Secured card charges a $39 annual fee.
-Its APR is 13.99%.
-The Primor Visa Gold Secured card is a little more expensive, with a $49 annual fee.
-But its APR is 9.99%.
+Primor’s secured cards had no minimum credit score requirements or one-time fees.
+The Primor Visa Classic Secured card charged a $39 annual fee.
+Its APR was 13.99%.
+The Primor Visa Gold Secured card was a little more expensive, with a $49 annual fee.
+But its APR was 9.99%.

 While there are no Primor unsecured cards for any credit level, there are unsecured cards available from other issuers for rebuilding credit.
 One such card is the Credit One Bank Platinum Visa.
 It offers 1% cash back in a number of spending categories such as gas, dining and grocery purchases.
 The categories are determined after you’re approved.
 There’s also the possibility of no annual fee, based on your creditworthiness.
 The Credit One Bank Platinum Visa comes with a minimum $300 initial credit limit.

 The Fingerhut Credit Account is the easiest unsecured card to get.
 But it won’t suit everyone’s needs.
 Fingerhut is an online marketplace, and its card can only be used to make purchases on the site.
 So while it will give you an unsecured line of credit, it won’t really help you cover emergency expenses.… read full answer

 If you’re looking for a card that can be used for anything, the Credit One Bank® Visa® Credit Card is your best bet.
 You can get approved for it with bad credit.
 It offers a $300 starting spending limit.
 And you can use it wherever Visa is accepted.